jwallaceni/enum/README.md

 Configure Shodan CLI and add Grayhatwarfare and ViewDNS.info API keys to config.ini

-Note that in other Linux distros Subfinder and Shodan CLI may have to be installed manually
+Note that in other Linux distros tools such as Subfinder, dirb, nmap and Shodan CLI may have to be installed manually

 Mute script feedback by commenting with the '#' character if writing results to a file